-- be aware of the investment risks and opportunities associated with climate change; - incorporate climate considerations into the investment decision making practices and processes; and - monitor and review fund managers in relation to their climate change approach
+- be aware of the investment risks and opportunities associated with climate change; - incorporate climate considerations into the investment decision making practices and processes; and - monitor and review fund managers in relation to their climate change approach and policies.

-- and policies. - engage with companies in relation to business sustainability and climate risk disclosure and to encourage companies to adapt their business strategies to support the transition to a low carbon economy. - recognise that while active shareholder engagement should be the first option, the Authority encourages Border to Coast (and other fund managers) to consider actively reducing exposure to high-carbon intensity companies that fail to respond to engagement by not demonstrating a decrease in carbon intensity or carbon risk. - support climate related resolutions at company meetings when deemed appropriate, and - consider co-filing shareholder resolutions at Annual General Meetings (AGMs) on climate risk disclosure, transition plans, science based targets and related issues, such as trade association lobbying after engagement with its Partner Funds.
+- engage with companies in relation to business sustainability and climate risk disclosure and to encourage companies to adapt their business strategies to support the transition to a low carbon economy. - recognise that while active shareholder engagement should be the first option, the Authority encourages Border to Coast (and other fund managers) to consider actively reducing exposure to high-carbon intensity companies that fail to respond to engagement by not demonstrating a decrease in carbon intensity or carbon risk. - support climate related resolutions at company meetings when deemed appropriate, and - consider co-filing shareholder resolutions at Annual General Meetings (AGMs) on climate risk disclosure, transition plans, science based targets and related issues, such as trade association lobbying after engagement with its Partner Funds.

 The Authority will engage with both the Border to Coast operating company and the other funds within the Partnership to ensure this approach is taken both with internally managed assets and appointed external managers.
+The Authority will also expect the Border to Coast operating company to apply the same approach to engagement across asset classes, accepting that fixed income assets do not carry voting rights.

-The Authority will look to consider climate change when reviewing investment strategy with its investment consultants and how this will impact future asset allocation decisions.
+The Authority will look to consider climate change and its potential impact on future asset allocation when reviewing its investment strategy.
 This will include modelling the impact of differing climate scenarios on both the Fund's assets and liabilities.

-The Authority expects those managing money on its behalf to actively consider environmental, social and governance factors, and in this context specifically climate change, into account in selecting stocks in which to invest which is likely to result in investments not being made in companies which are not actively addressing the need to move to a low carbon economy.
+The Authority expects those managing money on its behalf to actively consider environmental, social and governance factors, and in this context specifically climate change, when selecting stocks in which to invest which is likely to result in investments not being made in companies which are not actively addressing the need to move to a low carbon economy.
 However, in light of the significant potential financial impacts of climate change, carbon risk and stranded assets, it has made the decision not to invest in pure coal and tar sand companies.